-It is very helpful to scout the area in advance, especially if you have not done the trip in awhile.
+It is very helpful to scout the area in advance, especially if you have not done the trip in a while.
 You should be aware of current trail/camping/rock conditions and road conditions to the area.
 It is also important to check road and weather conditions just before the trip.
 Recent weather conditions may affect the route, especially in spring and winter.
-Talk with the appropriate Ranger Station, Forest Service, or Park Service personnel, or previous leaders of the trip (check old Go Guide issues) PRIOR to scouting the trip.
+Talk with the appropriate Ranger Station, Forest Service, or Park Service personnel, or previous leaders of the trip PRIOR to scouting the trip.
 Make note of amount of trailhead parking available, toilet facilities, cell/emergency telephone access, trail intersections, and water crossings.